DevCycleHQ/devcycle-docs/docs/extras/custom-properties.md

 ---
 title: Custom Properties
-sidebar_position: 3
+sidebar_position: 2
 ---

-##  Overview

-Custom Properties are properties on a user which can be used for [Targeting Users for Features](/home/feature-management/features-and-variables/targeting-users).
+Custom Properties are properties on a user which can be used for [Targeting Users for Features](/essentials/targeting).
 These properties are different than the out-of-the-box options within DevCycle (such as app version etc) in that they are defined by the user for use within the dashboard.

 This article outlines how to define, use, and manage custom properties within DevCycle and its SDKs.